 Advantages of the UroLift System

 - Rapid symptom relief, better than reported for medications

 - Risk profile better than reported for surgical procedures such as TURP

 - Return to normal activity in days, not months

 - No ongoing BPH medications

 - 19 clinical study publications; 4-years published clinical data

-* Most common side effects are light blood in the urine, some pain or discomfort when urinating, some increased urge to go and discomfort in the pelvis that typically resolves within 2-4 weeks after the procedure.
+The most common side effects are light blood in the urine, some pain or discomfort when urinating, some increased urge to go, and discomfort in the pelvis that typically resolves within 2-4 weeks after the procedure.

 - During the procedure you will be situated comfortably on a table with your legs slightly elevated.
 There will be a monitor that the physician watches during the procedure.